Books for Pathologists

 This new volume in the WHO series on histological and genetic typing of human tumours covers tumours of the kidney, the urinary system, the prostate, the testis and paratesticular tissue and the penis.
 Each entity is extensively discussed with information on clinicopathological, epidemiological, immunophenotypic and genetic aspects of these diseases.
 This book is an authoritative, concise reference, prepared by 131 authors from 22 countries.
 It contains more than 800 colour photographs, numerous MRIs, ultrasound images, CT scans, charts and 3000 references.

-Fogo: Diagnostic Atlas of Renal Pathology
+Fogo: Fundamentals of Renal Pathology

 Gamble: Pathology of the Kidney in Dysproteinemia